Reduce dependency proxy storage for container images

 Use the API to clear the cache

-To reclaim disk space used by image blobs that are no longer needed, use the Dependency Proxy API to clear the entire cache.
+To reclaim disk space used by image blobs that are no longer needed, use the dependency proxy API to clear the entire cache.
 If you clear the cache, the next time a pipeline runs it must pull an image or tag from Docker Hub.

 Cleanup policies